NoahSoto/Mimikatz-For-Dummies/README.md

 ## Attach

-To attach to a process we use [`PsLookupProcessByProcessId`]([PsLookupProcessByProcessId function (ntifs.h) - Windows drivers | Microsoft Learn](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-pslookupprocessbyprocessid)).
+To attach to a process we use [`PsLookupProcessByProcessId`](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-pslookupprocessbyprocessid).
 By supplying a PID which we can find in userland, we can recieve a pointer to that processes `EPROCESS` struct which we know will let us unprotect the process, and allows us to work within the bounds of that processes address space for the rest of program execution.

 In C the `EPROCESS` struct is referred to as `PEPROCESS`.
 Once we've recieved our `EPROCESS` pointer we can apply the known offset to the `Protection` struct of `0x87a` to find the `PROCESS_PROTECTION_INFO` struct holding our PPL values.